apwelsh/hubitat/roku/README.md

 ## Configuration

 The configuration is quite simple, and tries to be as automatic as possible.
-Once the device hander and app are installed, you will need to add the new Roku TV devices that you want to automate, and configure the IP Address.
+Once the device handler and app are installed, you will need to add the new Roku TV devices that you want to automate, and configure the IP Address.

 ### Prerequisite
 For smart home automation to work reliably, all devices on your network that will be access from the Hubitat hub should be configured with a static address.
 This also true for the Roku TV devices.
 I cannot provide details on how to do this, as each network is unique, and different routers have different solutions.
 If your devices receive their network address via the router using DHCP (Dynamica Host Configuration Protocol) -- this is most typical -- then you may need to configure your router to *reserve* the IP address assigned to the Roku device.
 This way, every time the Roku device is powered on, it will always have the same IP address, and the Hubitat Elevation hub, and this device handler, will know how to find it.